 Contact [email protected]

 The Church is filled with people just like you—those who have stories and questions, struggles and triumphs, relationships and conflicts, and altogether busy lives.
 We’re here to meet you right where you are, and help you take a step further in your faith and a step closer to Jesus.

-New Small Groups will begin meeting in October.
-We have a selection of Small Groups to choose from - online, in-home, meeting at the church, and more.
-Click to review and sign-up for a Core or Community Group below!
+Many Small Groups have begun meeting.
+And we still have a selection of Small Groups to choose from - online, in-home, meeting at the church, and more.
+Click to review and sign-up for a Small Group below!